-I just received an email from Canadian Philanthropy & Fundraising (formerly Hilborn, I believe) in which the subject line was “Enter email subject here”.
+I just received an email in which the subject line was “Enter email subject here”.
 It seemed a funny subject, but then I thought, “Silly me!
 It must be about email subject lines and what is and isn’t effective.”

 …it turns out that the email wasn’t about that at all.
-It must’ve been a slip-up, but either way it inspired me and helped me to conceive of What Gives???’s next topic (you guessed it!):
+It must’ve been a slip-up, but either way it inspired me and helped me to conceive of today’s topic:

 Email Subject Lines.